hbowie/practopians/content/intro/At a Glance.md

 * We also highlight various [News Items](../news/) , with some brief commentary on why they're relevant to our interests.

+* Our [Links](../links/) section contains a collection of helpful hyperlinks to recommended resources.

 ### Ownership